kodekloudhub/webapp-color/README.md

 ## Description

-This is a Flask webapp that displays the name of the kubernetes pod that it runs on.
-The web page backgroud supports several colors in order to make them stand out, easily.
+This is a Flask webapp that displays the name of the Kubernetes pod that it runs on.
+The web page background supports several colors in order to make them stand out, easily.

 ## Colors
-A color can be specified in two ways: as a command line argument with the `--color` parameter or as the enviroment variable `APP_COLOR`.
+A color can be specified in two ways: as a command line argument with the `--color` parameter or as the environment variable `APP_COLOR`.

-The `--color` parameter precedes the enviroment variable `APP_COLOR`.
+The `--color` parameter precedes the environment variable `APP_COLOR`.

 By default, the app will run choosing one of the supported colors, at random, if none is given.